danielkellyio/vue-media-bunny-video-thumbnail-generator-demo/README.md

 ## Component Architecture

-The application uses a modular architecture with two main components:
+The application uses a modular architecture with three main components:

-### `VideoPlayer.vue` - Main Component
+### `VideoPlayerEditor.vue` - Orchestrator Component

-A lightweight video player wrapper that handles video playback and conditionally loads the thumbnail editor.
+A lightweight orchestrator that conditionally renders either VideoPlayer or VideoEditor based on `editMode`.

 **Props:**